HUMAN NATURE

 Our economy is organised in terms of mortal competition between firms to maximise their profits trying to win the scarce sales opportunities.
 The weak players get trampled and sent into bankruptcy while the strong then take their business.

 Most importantly, our "living standards" in rich countries are not possible unless we grab far more than our fair share of the world's scarce resources.
 All other countries are also striving for these high "living standards".
 This is the basic explanation for much of the conflict in the world.
 Much of the warfare, diplomatic lying and thuggery, support of dictatorial regimes and the imperial domination going on is necessary, if the rich and powerful few are to continue to get their disproportionately large share of the world's scarce resources, such as petroleum, timber and fish.
-You couldn't go on getting the amount of petrol you use if there were not a vast military machine keeping "order" in the Middle East and making sure that no one interferes with the flow of almost all the oil to rich countries.
+You couldn't go on getting the amount of petrol you use if there were not a vast military machine keeping "order" in the Middle East and making sure that no one interferes with the flow of most of the oil to rich countries.
 You could not get so much coffee and bananas if we were not prepared to support regimes in Third World countries willing to keep their economies to the economic policies that take land from hungry peasants and put it into export crops.
 (See thesimplerway.info/EMPIRE.htm)

 The important conclusion is that if we want a society in which people are nice to each other we could easily organise this if we a) raised kids to be nice and not competitive, aggressive and selfish and b) organised our society in ways that require and reward cooperative and friendly behaviour.
 These are central characteristics of The Simpler Way.